 Some hobbyists are more traditional than others, but most agree if a plant can be made to look like a small tree, it qualifies.

-This is a very old misunderstanding.
-Reputable sellers today are a lot more explicit as to where trees should grow.
+This is also one of the very oldest bonsai myths.
+Today,reputable sellers are much more explicit as to where trees should grow.

 Circumstances permitting, bonsai grow best outdoors.
 In